Back to main page...

 Follow to enable follow mode (alternatively cam be enabled with MENU+EXIT

-If activated, the step view in EDIT screen will change automatically if the played step of the selected track is outside the page.
+If activated, the step view in EDIT page will change automatically if the played step of the selected track is outside the page.
 Within the SONG page, the song pointer follows the current song position while a song is played.

 Ext.Restart if you don't like the MENU+METRONOME combination to send a MIDI Start event to all MIDI devices on the next measure.

-Tempo Preset to enter the tempo preset page (can be alternatively entered from the BPM menu)
+Tempo Preset to enter the TEMPO PRESET page (can be alternatively entered from the BPM menu)

 It cannot be excluded that newer button/LED functions are not documented here.
 The complete list is always part of the most recent MBSEQ_HW.V4 file.

-Last update: 2011-11-06
+Last update: 2023-11-04

-Copyright © 1998-2011, Thorsten Klose.
+Copyright © 1998-2023, Thorsten Klose.
 All rights reserved.